-A. QVCC does not employ any pastoral counselors.
-Since January 2018, a full-time licensed counselor has been on the QVCC staff.
-QVCC's counselor serves as a member of the Campus Resource Team.
-As a licensed professional, the counselor has, by law, a higher level of confidentiality than other QVCC staff members.
-B. QVCC's counselor does not have a formal procedure to encourage voluntary, confidential disclosure of crimes specifically for the purpose of inclusion in the annual crime statistics.
-However, as a CRT member, the counselor is very familiar with the disclosure protocols described in element 3 (C) above, and does, when deemed appropriate, request permission from clients to submit a confidential disclosure form to the Associate Director of Human Resources/CRT chair.
-As noted in required policy statement #1, confidential disclosures received by the CRT chair are one of the sources of information reviewed by the Interim CEO when preparing the annual crime statistics report.
+- A. QVCC does not employ any pastoral counselors. - B. QVCC's advisors do not have a formal procedure to encourage voluntary, confidential disclosure of crimes specifically for the purpose of inclusion in the annual crime statistics.
+However, as a CRT member, the advisors are very familiar with the disclosure protocols described in element 3 (C) above, and does, when deemed appropriate, request permission from clients to submit a confidential disclosure form to the CRT chair.
+As noted in required policy statement #1, confidential disclosures received by the CRT chair are one of the sources of information reviewed by the Associate Dean of Campus Operations when preparing the annual crime statistics report.